-- BC: x = 1: Dijkstra's scans the vertex s first. s is the vertex labelled 1.
-The dist value of s is 0. - IH: For all j < x, (1) Dijkstra's algorithm scans vertices $1, 2, \ldots, j$ in increasing order of their shortest path length; and (2) the dist values for all these vertices are set correctly when the vertices are scanned. - IS: Consider the vertex labelled x.
-The vertex x has a parent in the final shortest path tree that has some label p, where p < x.
-Since p < x, by the IH: (1) p was scanned before x; and (2) the dist value of p was correct when p was scanned.
-Thus, when the edge $p \to x$ was relaxed, the dist value of x was set correctly.
-So, dist(x) is correct when x is scanned.
+- BC: x = 1: Dijkstra's scans the vertex s first. s is the vertex labelled 1 in our sorted list.
+The dist value of s is 0. - IH: For all j < x, 1) Dijkstra's algorithm scans vertices $1, 2, \ldots, j$ in increasing order of their shortest path distance from s; and 2) the dist values for all these vertices are set correctly before scanning. - IS: Consider the vertex labelled x.
+By the IH, 1) all vertices $1, \ldots, x-1$ were scanned in increasing order of their shortest path distance from s; and 2) the dist values for all these vertices were correct before scanning.
+Thus, there must be a shortest path tree in which some vertex $1, \ldots, x-1$ is a parent of x.
+Moreover, the dist value of this parent vertex, p, must have been correct when p was scanned and the edge from p to x was relaxed.
+Hence, the dist value (and key value) for x was set equal to the true shortest path distance from s.
+Thus, x will be scanned next by Dijsktra's.